 - Monitor water temperature.
 Ensure the water temperature is neither too hot nor too cold for your dog.

 - Provide quality drinking water.
 Take plenty of fresh clean drinking water for both you and your dog when swimming together.
-This will help minimize your dog’s desire to drink from the pool, pond or ocean water.
-Some of the water can be unsafe to drink or can make your dog sick.
+This will help minimize your dog’s desire to drink from the pool, pond, or ocean.
 Additionally, it is important not to allow your dog to drink too much.
 Learn more in this article: Why You Should Keep Your Dog From Drinking Too Much Water.

 - Boat access.
-If you are swimming with dogs off a boat, make sure that you have a dog-safe ramp to help your dog get out of the water if he jumps in and swims or falls in.
+If you are swimming with dogs off a boat, make sure that you have a dog-safe ramp to help your dog get out of the water if they jump in for a swim.
 Learn more about How to Ensure Safety When Boating With Dogs.

-- Monitor for signs of heatstroke.
-Many dogs LOVE the water and what is better than being with you in the water.
-However, some dogs will overdo it especially if they are working hard swimming in the direct sun.
+- Monitor for signs of heat stroke.
+Many dogs LOVE the water and what is better than having fun with their best friend.
+However, some dogs will overdo it, especially if they are working hard swimming in direct sunlight.
 Take frequent breaks and ensure your dog has plenty of water to drink.
-Signs of heat exhaustion can be excessive panting, fatigue, and/or lethargy.
-This can quickly advance to signs of heatstroke such as collapse, weakness, vomiting, bleeding, and death.
-Learn more about Heatstroke in Dogs.
+Signs of heat exhaustion include excessive panting, fatigue, and/or lethargy.
+This can quickly advance to signs of heat stroke such as collapse, weakness, vomiting, bleeding, and death.
+Learn more about Heat Stroke in Dogs.

 - Prevent fishing hook hazards.
 Keep your dog away from fishing bait and poles.
 Some dogs will step on or even try to eat the bait and swallow the hook which can be a huge problem.
 Learn more about How to Remove a Fishhook in Your Dog.

 - Monitor the water exits for hazards.
 Just as it is important to ensure your dog can get out of the water, it is important to understand that there are hazards lurking along the edges.
-Glass and metal can wash up on beaches and shores, debris can be in the water that can cut the paws of dogs.
+Glass and metal can wash up on beaches and shores, and debris in the water can cut your dog’s paws.

 - Post swim bath.
-Just as we often like to shower after swimming, dogs can benefit from an after-swimming bath.
-This helps rid them of pool chemicals such as chlorine, algaecides and baking soda you place in your pool as well as parasites, bacteria, and algae that can be on your dog’s fur from lakes, or the ocean.
+Just as we often like to shower after swimming, dogs can benefit from an after-swimming bath as well.
+This helps rid them of pool chemicals such as chlorine, algaecides, and baking soda you place in your pool, not to mention parasites, bacteria, and algae that can be on your dog’s fur from lakes or the ocean.

 - Animals and parasites.
-Depending on where you are swimming, in addition to water dangers, there are other dangers.
-The ocean can have sea lice and jellyfish that can bother dogs.
+The ocean can has sea lice and jellyfish that are capable of bothering dogs.
 Sea lice are microscopic organisms that can cause severe itching.
 Jellyfish can sting dogs causing swelling and pain.
-Other dangers can be snakes, cockatiels, and alligators depending on your location.
-Please see your veterinarian if you have any concerns that your dog might have been bitten or infected.
+Other dangers include snakes and alligators, depending on your location.
+Check with your veterinarian if you have any concerns that your dog might have been bitten or infected.

-If you don’t have time to go swimming with dogs, one thing you can do is create a doggy pool at your home.
+If you don’t have time to go swimming with your dog, one thing you can do is create a doggy pool at home.
 Learn how in this article: Keep Your Dog Cool With a Doggy Pool This Summer.